 Welcome to the Leopards' class page!

-The adults in the class are Miss Smith and Miss Higson.
+The adults in the class are Miss Smith, Miss Higson and Miss Smith (1:1)

 Below, you'll find a snapshot of a day in the life of the Leopards and some useful bits and pieces to help with any learning at home.

 Click on the link below to see how the Leopards did in their house competition!

 The children spent the day thinking about Diwali.
 They learnt about the special story of Rama and Sita that Hindus think about during Diwali.
 From this, they thought of all the stories they know where good triumphs over evil.
 They thought about the link between light/dark and good/evil and what we do in our lives to be as good as we possibly can.
 They also created a class poem whilst looking at a lit candle which was lovely.

 Among all of this, they explored the art of Jackson Pollock.
 Whilst looking at his work, the children said they were reminded of spiders' webs, birds' nests, plastic in the sea, fireworks, the sun, fire, the moon and stars.
 We looked at pictures of fireworks and they saw the similarities.
 They then replicated Pollock's style with their own splatting, pouring, dripping and flicking pictures.
 They LOVED this and made super links to the light that is celebrated at Diwali time.

 (Well done Miss Smith and Miss Higson for navigating their way through a morning of children flicking paint EVERYWHERE!)